GNU Project: Origins

 Once the kernel and the compiler were finished, GNU was able to be used for program development.
 The main goal was to create many other applications to be like the Unix system.
-GNU was able to run Unix programs but was not identical to it.
-GNU incorporated longer file names, file version numbers, and a crashproof file system.
+GNU was able to run Unix programs, but was not identical to it.
+GNU incorporated longer file names, file version numbers, and a crash-proof file system.
 The GNU Manifesto was written to gain support and participation from others for the project.
 Programmers were encouraged to take part in any aspect of the project that interested them.
 People could donate funds, computer parts, or even their own time to write code and programs for the project.

 The origins and development of most aspects of the GNU Project (and free software in general) are shared in a detailed narrative in the Emacs help system.
 (C-h g runs the Emacs editor command describe-gnu-project.)
 It is the same detailed history as at their web site.